 In 2016, NOAA published its final rule to implement the SCA’s provisions.
 It also confirmed that state-level bans are entirely consistent with the aims of—and should not be preempted by—federal law, further cementing the importance the United States places on combatting the inherent cruelty of finning and tackling the shark fin trade head on.
 During this period a domestic shark fin industry has been developed that is fighting this legislation.
 Allowing a market for domestic fins without controls will lead to mixing of fins from sharks not included in the fishery, protected or endangered species.

 Despite these important federal and state laws, a comprehensive nationwide ban to ensure that the United States does not contribute to the slaughter of threatened and endangered sharks around the world.

-Ask Congress to support the Shark Fin Trade Elimination Act
+Ask Congress to support the Shark Fin Sales Elimination Act

 This petition will be delivered to: